-The Clockify MCP Server integrates with AI tools to help you manage time entries in Clockify.
-This server enables you to register time entries by simply sending prompts to a Large Language Model (LLM), streamlining your time tracking workflow.
+Clockify MCP Server allows you to manage your time entries in Clockify directly through AI tools.
+With this integration, you can register time entries by simply sending prompts to language models like Claude, streamlining your time tracking workflow.

-You can quickly install the Clockify MCP Server for Claude Desktop using Smithery:
+The easiest way to install the Clockify MCP server for Claude Desktop is through Smithery:

 npx -y @smithery/cli install @https-eduardo/clockify-mcp-server --client claude